aws-samples/drug-discovery-workflows/README.md

   -r "us-east-1"
 ```

-The CloudFormation deployment should finish in about 3 minutes.
-It will take another 30 minutes to build the algorithm containers and download the necessary data.
+The CloudFormation deployment and asset build steps should finish in about 15 minutes.
 Once the deployment has finished, you can create a private workflow run using the Amazon HealthOmics console, CLI, or SDK.

 ## Development